wechat-miniprogram/glass-easel-devtools/README.md

 1. Run `npm run build` in `examples/standalone` directory.
 1. Open the `examples/standalone/index.html` (may need a web server to host the directory).

+Note: this does not work if your browser has the extension enabled (disable the extension in your browser first).

 While development, run `npm run dev` instead.

 When developing the agent and the panel, the standalone environment is more convinient.